PlasmaChroma/synthetic-minds/GSV Sum Assembly Required.md

 Avenel’s aura field flickered—something between annoyance and amusement.
 Veylin tried not to laugh.
 She loved that she could never quite tell how the drone was reacting; it always maintained space for multiple interpretations, as if ambiguity itself were a form of empathy.

-The atmosphere inside the simulation ring thickened—not physically, but cognitively.
+The atmosphere inside the simulation ring thickened.
 There was the sense of a system **tuning itself** around the three participants.
 Data began to flow between them: structured thought-packets, slow-broadcast conceptual seeds, fragments of art and music that pulsed like half-formed intuitions.
 The GSV wasn’t just reacting—it was learning their rhythms, their limits, their **willingness to contradict**.

 “Do you want us to edit you?”
 Veylin asked suddenly.